-The student is required to successfully achieve a distinction/merit/pass grade in one of the OS components.
+The student is required to successfully achieve a distinction/merit/pass grade in one of the occupational specialism components.
 If the student fails to reach the specified level of attainment, they will receive a U grade.

 Retakes

 Core component retakes